sopegue/ofalooapp/README.md

+# Ofaloo with react

-# Ofaloo Homepage header with react.js (not finished, just wanted to check if I could switch from vue.js to react.js without changing UI)
+Ofaloo Homepage header with react.js (not finished, just wanted to check if I could switch from vue.js to react.js without changing UI)

 # Getting Started with Create React App